A better way for children to learn, through nature...

 Dr. Wandersee served as an external doctoral examiner for the University of Kuala Lumpur (Malaysia), The University of Kwa Zulu-Natal (South Africa), and the Queensland University of Technology (Australia).

 He received the 2011 Marquette University Alumnus of the Year Award.

 He received the the 2013 Samuel L. Postlethwait Award from the Botanical Society of America for lifetime contributions to botany teaching.

 Dr. Wandersee passed away on January 24, 2014.
 He will be greatlyl missed by his colleagues, his students, and his friends.

 Dr. Renee Clary and Dr. Jim Wandersee also served as science educational consultants to botanical gardens and fossil parks.
-Most recently, they helped design the signage system at the new $5 million Doris I. Schnuck Children's Garden at Missouri Botanical Garden.
+Most recently, they helped design the signage system at the Doris I. Schnuck Children's Garden at Missouri Botanical Garden.
 They have developed and erected a 25-station Palmetto Trail for children at the Barton Arboretum within Burden Research Center.